Loading

 What is an Org Migration?

 An org migration is a set of processes and technologies that move a production org from a source Salesforce instance to a target Salesforce instance.
-The org move is orchestrated by copying and/or regenerating customer data and metadata.
+The org move is orchestrated by copying and regenerating customer data and metadata.

 What Happens During an Org Migration Window?